 Our Strategies

 Assets invested in the Brinsmere Funds are managed using two independently run proprietary strategies developed by the Fund’s investment adviser, The Milwaukee Company.
-Those strategies are the Systematic Market Beta Strategy (“SMB”) and the Classic Asset Allocation Revisited Strategy (“CAAR”).
+Those strategies are the Systematic Market Beta Strategy (“SMB”) and the Classic Asset Allocation Revisited Strategy (“CAAR”) and Systematic International Strategy (“SIS”).

 Systematic Market Beta strategy (SMB)

-The Milwaukee Company’s Systematic Market Beta strategy (SMB) is a rules-based, systematic asset allocation investment strategy that seeks to reduce risk and enhance performance by hedging the risk of an extended bear market for stocks, bonds, or both.
+The Milwaukee Company’s Systematic Market Beta (SMB) Strategy is a rules-based, systematic asset allocation approach aimed at managing risk by adjusting portfolio exposures in response to market conditions.
+The strategy seeks to reduce the potential impact of prolonged downturns in stocks, bonds, or both asset classes.

 Classic Asset Allocation Revisited Strategy (CAAR)